 Top tip

 If you want your meatballs to stay crispy on the outside, take them out of the pan before making the sauce.
-I'm just lazy and prefer to make things with as few things to wash up as possible afterwards.
+I'm just lazy and prefer to make things with as few things to wash up as possible afterward.

-Sausage meatballs with creamy mustard sauce
+Pork Sausage meatballs with creamy mustard sauce

 Equipment